Self-doubt after narcissistic abuse.

-A narcissist has the mentality of a young child, who been caught, with a bar of chocolate in hand, knowing they shouldn’t have it.
+A narcissist has the mentality of a young child, who’s been caught, with a bar of chocolate in hand, knowing they shouldn’t have it.
 Still chewing on some, with it all down their top, hands and face covered.
-When you ask the child, have you eaten chocolate before you tea?
-They may smile and say “No.” A narcissist is just that a child that never learnt why it’s wrong to lie blatantly.
-Most children lie out of fear, normal human childhood reactions, yet as they grow they learn from mistakes, they learn and understand respect for each other and boundaries, and learn to say sorry, then change their behaviour so they don’t have a need to apologise for the same mistakes.
+When you ask the child, have you eaten chocolate before your tea?
+They may smile and say, “No.” A narcissist is just that, a child that never learnt why it’s wrong to lie blatantly.
+Most children lie out of fear, normal human childhood reactions, yet as they grow, they learn from mistakes, they learn and understand respect for each other and boundaries, and learn to say sorry, then change their behaviour so they don’t have a need to apologise for the same mistakes.
 Somewhere in a narcissists mind, they missed this step out and end up in an adults body, throwing major temper tantrums.
 Some are extremely dangerous, so always put your safety first.

 The online courses are available by Elizabeth Shaw.

 To help with overcoming the trauma bond and anxiety course.

 The narcissists counter-parenting.